paultjensen/node-aws-sqs/README.md

-# node-aws-sqs
+# node-aws-kinesis
-Examples for NodeJs working with AWS SQS.
+Examples of how to interact with AWS Kinesis using NodeJS and AWS SDK.